-THE FULL TEXT OF VOLPE BROWN WHELAN'S WRITTEN OPINION, DATED AUGUST 20, 1998, WHICH SETS FORTH THE ASSUMPTIONS MADE, MATTERS CONSIDERED AND LIMITATIONS ON THE REVIEW UNDERTAKEN, IS ATTACHED TO THIS PROXY CIRCULAR AS APPENDIX G AND IS INCORPORATED HEREIN BY REFERENCE.
+THE FULL TEXT OF VOLPE BROWN WHELAN'S WRITTEN OPINION, DATED NOVEMBER 18, 1998, WHICH SETS FORTH THE ASSUMPTIONS MADE, MATTERS CONSIDERED AND LIMITATIONS ON THE REVIEW UNDERTAKEN, IS ATTACHED TO THIS PROXY CIRCULAR AS APPENDIX G AND IS INCORPORATED HEREIN BY REFERENCE.
 This summary is qualified in its entirety by reference to the full text of such opinion.
 Discreet Shareholders are encouraged to, and should, read this opinion carefully in its entirety.
 The engagement of Volpe Brown Whelan and its opinion are for the benefit of the Discreet Special Committee and the Discreet Board.
 Volpe Brown Whelan's opinion addresses only the fairness of the consideration to be received by the Discreet Shareholders from a financial point of view to the Discreet Shareholders and does not address any other aspect of the Transactions, nor does it constitute a recommendation to any Discreet Shareholder as to how to vote their shares with respect to the Discreet Resolution.

-In arriving at its opinion, Volpe Brown Whelan: (i) reviewed the Original Agreement; (ii) interviewed management of Discreet and Autodesk concerning their respective business prospects, financial outlook and operating plans as stand-alone concerns and as a combined enterprise; (iii) reviewed certain Discreet and Autodesk financial statements and other relevant financial and operating data of Discreet and Autodesk provided to Volpe Brown Whelan by Discreet and Autodesk management teams respectively; (iv) reviewed the historical stock trading patterns of both Autodesk and Discreet and analyzed implied historical exchange ratios; (v) reviewed the premium of the per share consideration (which, for purposes of the written analysis, was based on the closing price of Autodesk Common Stock on August 14, 1998, and for purposes of the oral analysis was based on the closing price of Autodesk Common Stock on August 20, 1998) in relation to selected merger and acquisition transactions that Volpe Brown Whelan deemed relevant and comparable to the Transactions; (vi) reviewed the valuation of selected publicly traded companies Volpe Brown Whelan deemed comparable and relevant to Discreet; (vii) reviewed, to the extent publicly available, the financial terms of selected merger and acquisition transactions that Volpe Brown Whelan deemed comparable and relevant to the Transactions; (viii) performed a valuation based upon Discreet's relative contribution, adjusted to reflect the difference in capital structures of the two companies, to Autodesk in terms of revenue, profitability and book value; (ix) performed a discounted cash flow analysis of Discreet as a stand-alone entity based upon the preliminary financial information regarding business prospects provided by Discreet management through June 2000, and as extrapolated by Volpe Brown Whelan thereafter; (x) performed a pro forma financial impact analysis of the combined entity, upon, in the case of Discreet, preliminary financial information regarding business prospects (including with respect to both potential financial performance and potential cost savings resulting from the proposed business combination) provided by Discreet management through June 2000 and as extrapolated by Volpe Brown Whelan thereafter, and, in the case of Autodesk, preliminary financial information regarding business prospects provided by Autodesk management through January 2000 and as extrapolated by Volpe Brown Whelan thereafter; and (xi) performed such other studies, analyses and inquiries and considered such other information as Volpe Brown Whelan deemed relevant.
+In arriving at its opinion, Volpe Brown Whelan: (i) reviewed the Acquisition Agreement; (ii) interviewed management of Discreet and Autodesk concerning their respective business prospects, financial outlook and operating plans as stand-alone concerns and as a combined enterprise; (iii) reviewed certain Discreet and Autodesk financial statements and other relevant financial and operating data of Discreet and Autodesk provided to Volpe Brown Whelan by Discreet and Autodesk management teams respectively; (iv) reviewed the historical stock trading patterns of both Autodesk and Discreet and analyzed implied historical exchange ratios; (v) reviewed the premium of the per share consideration (which, for purposes of the written analysis, was based on the closing price of Autodesk Common Stock on August 14, 1998) in relation to selected merger and acquisition transactions that Volpe Brown Whelan deemed relevant and comparable to the Transactions; (vi) reviewed the valuation of selected publicly traded companies Volpe Brown Whelan deemed comparable and relevant to Discreet; (vii) reviewed, to the extent publicly available, the financial terms of selected merger and acquisition transactions that Volpe Brown Whelan deemed comparable and relevant to the Transactions; (viii) performed a valuation based upon Discreet's relative contribution, adjusted to reflect the difference in capital structures of the two companies, to Autodesk in terms of revenue, profitability and book value; (ix) performed a discounted cash flow analysis of Discreet as a stand-alone entity based upon the preliminary financial information regarding business prospects provided by Discreet management through December 1999, and as extrapolated by Volpe Brown Whelan thereafter; (x) performed a pro forma financial impact analysis of the combined entity, based upon, in the case of Discreet, preliminary financial information regarding business prospects (including with respect to both potential financial performance and potential cost savings resulting from the proposed business combination) provided by Discreet management through December 1999 and as extrapolated by Volpe Brown Whelan thereafter, and, in the case of Autodesk, preliminary financial information regarding business prospects provided by Autodesk management through January 2000 and as extrapolated by Volpe Brown Whelan thereafter; and (xi) performed such other studies, analyses and inquiries and considered such other information as Volpe Brown Whelan deemed relevant.